Agile Made Easier

 Preliminary Release Plan

 The initial release plan rarely satisfies all parties - either not enough functionality will be delivered or too much time seems to be necessary to deliver the desired functionality.
-But in the agile world, the team looks these hard truths in the face, and plans around them.
-No-one believes in scope miracles that will satisfy everyone.
+But in the agile world, the team looks these hard truths in the face, and develops a software development plan around them.
+No one believes in scope miracles that will satisfy everyone.
 Instead of practicing collective denial, the team uses real metrics and negotiation to make hard choices as close to the start of the project as possible.

 Agile thought leaders agree that while it is possible to adjust scope, deadline, resources, and quality for a given project, the only variables that respond well to adjustment are deadline and scope.
 Extensive research has shown that larger teams tend to deliver lower quality systems more slowly, while smaller teams tend to deliver higher quality systems faster.
 It may indeed be necessary to add programmers to a team, but that is likely to slow the team down for at least awhile, not speed it up.
 Once we accept these findings, then we accept that in our release planning, we must adjust either the scope or the deadline to produce a release plan that is agreed to be workable by sponsors, customers, developers, managers, and other stakeholders.
 The fact that the team makes these hard choices up front reduces overall risk for the project.
 It increases the chances that the team will produce a feature set that returns stakeholder investment more than adequately by the deadline.